 Law School Admission Representatives

-The Resource Center will be open from 3 p.m. to 7 p.m.
+The Resource Center will be open from 3 p.m. to 6 p.m.
 ET on digital forum days.
-Booths with a globe icon are also available during the International Live Forum Hours, from 10 a.m. to 12 p.m.
-ET on digital forum days.
+Booths with a globe icon are also available during the September 16 LLM-only forum.

 In the Resource Center, you can get your questions answered and speak with experts on the following topics: